 As with most farriers, time, experience, and mistakes were the best teachers in the first years.
-In 1998, a friend (Cindy Sullivan) started pushing “barefoot” texts and internet printouts on Pete.
-He was resistant at first, but in the end, couldn’t resist a possible learning opportunity.
+In 1998, a friend (Cindy Sullivan) started pushing barefoot texts and internet printouts on Pete.
+He was resistant at first, but in the end, couldn't resist a possible learning opportunity.
 Very quickly, he realized he was learning about the hooves themselves like never before, and that many of the unanswered questions were being answered.
 This education about the actual hooves did improve his shoeing abilities, but then six months later, he was experimenting with riding barefoot on his personal horse.
-Soon after, he pulled the shoes off twenty trail horses at his public trail riding facility.
+Soon after, he pulled the shoes off twenty-something trail horses at the mountain guide outfit he owned at the time.
 These were no pasture pets.
 They were often averaging twenty miles a day of riding on rocky trails in the mountains!
 Their endurance, traction and health were increasing, while injury, soreness, stone bruising, and fatigue were diminished compared to the state they had been in shoes.
-Pete never meant to be a “barefooter”, but the horses themselves were pushing his thoughts hard in that direction!
+Pete never meant to be a "barefooter," but the horses themselves were pushing his thoughts hard in that direction.

 While Pete couldn't deny the health benefits and improvements he was seeing with his own eyes, he never fully bought into the whole "all or nothing" barefoot idea.
 If a horse was in pain, it just made sense to do something about it if possible.
 This led him to get very involved in using and developing healthier alternatives to metal shoes: hoof boots, epoxy work, glue-ons, etc. He knew there had to be a way to "have his cake and eat it, too."

 In 2000, Pete wrote his first book Making Natural Hoof Care Work.
-He never really wanted to be a writer but was driven by the desire to shorten the learning curve of professionals by providing the how-to’s of hoof care that previous publications seemed to lack.
-The book was a smashing success and has helped horses all over the world.
+He never really wanted to be a writer but was driven by the desire to shorten the learning curve of professionals by providing the practical how-to's of hoof care that previous publications seemed to lack.
+The book was a bigsuccess and helped horses all over the world.
 People loved the clarity provided by the simplicity and straightforwardness of the text, as well as 160 pictures.
-[Added in 2009- These days, that first book seems elementary compared to the articles on this site, the DVD sets and the more recent textbook.
+[Added in 2009- These days, that first book seems elementary compared to the articles on this site, the DVD sets and the more recent textbook http://www.hoofrehabstore.com/care-and-rehab-of-the-equine-foot/.
 They provide much more detailed and updated information.]

 Then came his beautiful wife, Ivy, the best thing to happen to him in many ways.
 For one, Pete was ignoring most of the opportunities to teach other professionals and do hoof clinics.
 He wanted to help everyone he could, but was just too busy with such an enormous load of horses.
 Also, of course, he was driving himself into an early grave!
 It was Ivy who was intelligent enough to build this website and reach out to help the world while referring over half of his workload to competent apprentices.
 She is the business manager, the one that can see past the hoof.